Jawaharlal Nehru: Key cabinet members and associates

 Govind Ballabh Pant (1887–1961) was a key figure in the Indian independence movement and later a pivotal figure in the politics of Uttar Pradesh (UP) and in the Indian Government.
 Pant served in Nehru's cabinet as Union home minister from 1955 until his death in 1961.
 As home minister, his chief achievement was the re-organisation of states along linguistic lines.
-He was also responsible for the establishment of Hindi as an official language of the central government and a few states.
+He was also responsible for the establishment of Hindi as the official language of the central government and a few states.
 During his tenure as the home minister, Pant was awarded the Bharat Ratna.

 C. D. Deshmukh was one of five members of the Planning Commission when it was constituted in 1950 by a cabinet resolution.
 Deshmukh succeeded John Mathai as the Union Finance Minister in 1950 after Mathai resigned in protest over the transfer of certain powers to the Planning Commission.
 As finance minister, Deshmukh remained a member of the Planning Commission.
 Deshmukh's tenure—during which he delivered six budgets and an interim budget—is noted for the effective management of the Indian economy and its steady growth which saw it recover from the impacts of the events of the 1940s.
 During Deshmukh's tenure, the State Bank of India was formed in 1955 through the nationalisation and amalgamation of the Imperial Bank with several smaller banks.
 He accomplished the nationalisation of insurance companies and the formation of the Life Insurance Corporation of India through the Life Insurance Corporation of India Act, 1956.
 Deshmukh resigned over the Government's proposal to move a bill in Parliament bifurcating Bombay State into Gujarat and Maharashtra while designating the city of Bombay a Union territory.